 Jack and Kayla are cared for daily in Donna's home child care.
 Jack attends every weekday from 8am - 5pm.
 His parents pay \$25 per day.
 Kayla attends every weekday from 8am - 1pm and her parents pay \$20 per day.
 In October, Jack missed all Mondays and the 15th for his birthday.
 Kayla missed the 13th due to illness.
 In November, Jack missed all Mondays and the 15th for his birthday.
 Kayla missed the 13th due to illness.
-In November, Jack missed all Mondays and the 15th for his birthday.
-Kayla missed the 13th due to illness.
-In November, Jack missed all Mondays and was out Thanksgiving and the day after.
-Kayla was out the entire week of Thanksgiving because her brother was home from school.
+In November, Jack missed all Mondays and the of Thanksgiving because her brother was home from school.
 In December, Donna was on vacation from December 21st through January 7th for the holidays.
 Jack and Kayla did not attend during this time.
 Donna's home child care is Tier II.

-October 2024 Attendance & Payment Record In & Out - Use to record time child is admitted in and out of child care. \$ Due & \$ Paid - Use to record amounts each parent owes and has paid.
+October 2025 Attendance & Payment Record In & Out - Use to record time child is admitted in and out of child care. \$ Due & \$ Paid - Use to record amounts each parent owes and has paid.